-The Audit Committee operates under a charter revised and readopted by the Board of Directors on May 31, 2001, which is appended hereto as Appendix A. The Board has reviewed the business relationships certain directors serving on the Audit Committee have with the Company and determined in its business judgment that such relationships do not interfere with any Committee member's exercise of independent judgment.
+The Audit Committee operates under a charter revised and readopted by the Board of Directors on January 30, 2003, which is appended hereto as Appendix A. The Board has reviewed the business relationships certain directors serving on the Audit Committee have with the Company and determined in its business judgment that such relationships do not interfere with any Committee member's exercise of independent judgment.
 The Board also reviewed the experience and training of the members of the Committee and determined that each member is financially literate, and that at least one member has accounting or related financial management expertise.

 The Committee meets regularly with financial management, the internal auditors and the independent certified public accountants of the Company to provide oversight to the financial reporting process and internal control structure.
-The Committee reviews fees and non-audit engagements of the independent certified public accountants.
+The Committee appoints the independent certified public accountants of the Company, pre-approves all audit engagement fees and all non-audit services provided by the independent certified public accountants, reviews the scope of audits as well as the annual audit plan, evaluates the independent certified public accountants through assessments of quality control procedures, peer reviews, and results of inquiries or investigations and establishes hiring policies with respect to employees and former employees of the independent certified public accountants.
 Both the independent certified public accountants and the internal auditors have unrestricted access to the Committee and meet regularly with the Committee, without Company management representatives present, to discuss the results of their examinations and their opinions on the adequacy of internal controls and quality of financial reporting.
-The Committee reviews the adequacy of disclosures to be included in the annual report to shareholders regarding the Company's contractual obligations and commercial commitments, including off balance sheet financing arrangements.
-The Committee also reviews the scope of audits as well as the annual audit plan.
-In addition, the Committee reviews the administration of the Company's policies concerning business conduct. derivatives, environmental management and use of corporate aircraft as well as officers' travel and business expenses.
-Each year the Committee recommends to the Board of Directors selection of the firm of independent certified public accountants to audit the accounts and records of the Company and its consolidated subsidiaries.
-The Committee met four times in 2001.
+The Committee reviews the adequacy of disclosures to be included in the annual report to shareholders regarding the Company's contractual obligations and commercial commitments, including off-balance sheet financing arrangements.
+In addition, the Committee reviews the administration of the Company's Code of Ethics for the CEO and Senior Financial Officers and the Statement of Business Conduct for employees as well as policies concerning derivatives, environmental management, use of corporate aircraft and officers' travel and business expenses.
+The Committee met five times in 2002.